AI Workshop: learn to build apps with AI →

 Calculating the factorial of a number.
 The first time fact() is run, it creates a cache object property on the function itself, where to store the result of its calculation.

-Upon every call, if we don’t find the result of the number in the cache object, we perform the calculation.
-Otherwise we just return that.
+On every call, if we don’t find the cached result for that number, we perform the calculation.
+Otherwise, we just return it.

-There are libraries that will add the memoization feature to any pure function, so you can skip the task of modifying the function itself, but you just decorate it with this functionality.
+There are libraries that will add the memoization feature to any pure function, so you can skip modifying the function itself and just decorate it with this functionality.

 In particular I mention fast-memoize.